ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 <img alt="IPFS Stack - Routing and Exchange" src="../assets/ipfs_stack-exchange_routing.png" width="200px" />

-So, to recap, IPFS lets you to give CIDs to content, and link that content together by generating DAGs using IPLD.
+So, to recap, IPFS lets you to give CIDs to content, and link that content together in a DAG using IPLD.
 Now let’s move on to the last piece: how you find and move that content around!

 To find which peers are hosting the content you’re after (_discovery_), IPFS uses a [_distributed hash table_](https://en.wikipedia.org/wiki/Distributed_hash_table), or DHT.
 A hash table is a database of keys to values.
 A _distributed_ hash table is one where the table is split across all the peers in a distributed network.
 To find content, you ask these peers.